an-owl/hootux/README.md

 ### Dependencies

  - Rust is required to build this project.
 Installation instructions can be found [here](https://rustup.rs/)
- - `llvm-tools-preview` is required to build the bootloader and can be installed using `rustup component add llvm-tools-preview`
+ - `llvm-tools-preview` and `rust-src` is required to build the bootloader and can be installed using `rustup component add llvm-tools-preview`
  - all other dependencies will be fetched by cargo during the build process.

 ### Actually building